hiteshis/hiteshis.github.io/_pages/about.md

 P.S.
-Many people I have met think that my name is Japanese like a combination of Hitachi and Mitsubhushi (which is totally not cool!).
-It is actually a sanskrit word.
+Many people I have met think that my name is Japanese like a combination of Hitachi and Mitsubhushi but it is actually a sanskrit word.